mysterioustrousers/MTFittedScrollView/README.md

 ## Notes

-Autolayout has some pretty nasty bugs with scrollviews, I had trouble getting any scrollviews to work with autolayout.
+Autolayout has some pretty nasty bugs with scrollviews.
+If you're trying to do fancy stuff with scrollviews & auto layout, have fun. ...Then file a bug with Apple.

 ## Author